Early Miscarriage: Causes & Symptoms

 Mother’s health: As the mother is a natural incubator where the foetus develops, any health problems that the mother may suffer could have a bearing on the development of the baby.

-Hormonal issues: Women who suffer from various hormonal imbalances such as luteal phase defect, are unable to produce sufficient progesterone.
-As progesterone is required for the upkeep of a supportive environment for a foetus, a lowered production may lead to an early miscarriage.
+Hormonal issues: Women who suffer from various hormonal imbalances such as luteal phase defect are unable to produce sufficient progesterone.
+As progesterone is required for the upkeep of a supportive environment for a fetus, a lowered production may lead to an early miscarriage.

-Poor Lifestyle choices: Women who smoke, drink and use drugs during pregnancy endanger the lives of the foetus by increasing the risk of miscarriage.
+Poor Lifestyle choices: Women who smoke, drink, and use drugs during pregnancy endanger the lives of the fetus by increasing the risk of miscarriage.

 Stress: Women who are going through high levels of stress are at an increased risk of having an early miscarriage.
 A study shows that stress induced hormones called CRH and urocortin have been found at higher levels among women who have had multiple miscarriages compared to women with single miscarriages.

-How Do I Discover If I Did Have Miscarriage?
+How Do I Discover If I Had a Miscarriage?

 As an early miscarriage has very vague symptoms, it is best to conduct a medical tests and/or diagnostic procedure for ascertaining a miscarriage.